popgenmethods/SINGER/README.md

 ![Logo](SINGER.png)
 # SINGER
-SINGER stands for Sampling and inference of genealogies with recombination, and it is a Bayesian method to do posterior sampling of Ancestral Recombination Graph under Sequentially Markovian Coalescent.
+SINGER stands for **S**ampling and **IN**ference of **GE**nealogies with **R**ecombination, and it is a Bayesian method to do posterior sampling of Ancestral Recombination Graph under Sequentially Markovian Coalescent.
 SINGER works by iterative threading one haplotype to the partially-built ARG, until the ARG for all haplotypes have been built.
 After initialization, MCMC will be performed to update the ARG to explore the posterior distribution.
 For a full description and cite our method, use:

 Here we maintained the version which is under active development, but you can still direclty download the binary files for all past versions.